 We are also home to two of the Great Lakes, Lake Erie and Lake Ontario, and the countless rivers, streams and creeks which flow into them in the never-ending journey to the ocean.
 We are considered to be one of the most centrally-planned regions in North America, with the provincial government’s Growth Plan and Greenbelt Plan designed to direct our rapid population growth, urbanization and land development, while protecting our natural land and water resources for future generations.

 Our Strategic Plan embraces the challenges and opportunities which come with MCFN’s location in such a diverse and dynamic urban region.
 We will always be a leader for and role model our First Nation – and for the many partners and stakeholders who are now part of this region and our Treaty land and territory – as we blaze the trail towards increased shared prosperity and sustainability.

 There is a word in the Ojibway language “Mississaki” meaning “many river mouths”.
 By the mid- 19th century, the Mississaugas believed they had obtained their name from the mouths of Trent, Moira, Shannon, Napanee, Kingston and Gananoque rivers.

 The term “New Credit” is in recognition of the fact that the Mississaugas traded goods along the shore of the Credit River prior to the move to their new location near Hagersville, Ontario in 1847.

 The term First Nation is derived from the fact that the Mississaugas are indigenous (First) people of the North American continent and are a separate nation which should be dealt with on a government-to government-basis.

-Today, our Treaty land and territory has evolved into one of North America’s largest and fastest growing regions, and Canada’s most powerful beacon to the the world for millions of people seeking economic opportunities, peace and security, and a better quality of life for themselves and their children.
+Today, our Treaty land and territory has evolved into one of North America’s largest and fastest-growing regions, and Canada’s most powerful beacon to the world for millions of people seeking economic opportunities, peace and security, and a better quality of life for themselves and their children.